Corbin Carroll Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Pirates pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.44 team ERA that ranks 21st across all MLB pitching staffs.
+- The Pirates' 4.40 team ERA ranks 20th among all league pitching staffs.

-- The Pirates give up the sixth-fewest home runs in baseball (91 total, one per game).
+- Pirates pitchers combine to allow 92 home runs (one per game), the seventh-fewest in the league.

-- Keller will try to secure his 10th victory when he gets the start for the Pirates, his 19th of the season.
-He is 9-4 with a 3.52 ERA and 125 strikeouts in 110 2/3 innings pitched.
+- Mlodzinski will make his first start of the season for the Pirates.

 © 2023 Data Skrive.
 All rights reserved.